camoore1979/demo.planetmarvel.net/README.md

 <br/>
 <p align="center">Home for the better, <i>witty</i> Supers.</p>

-[Planet Marvel ](https://demo.planetmarvel.net)is a demo app built with create-react-app.
-It was built per these [specs](./SPECS.md)
+[Planet Marvel](https://demo.planetmarvel.net)is a demo app built with create-react-app.
+It was built per these [specs](./SPECS.md).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The app is hosted on AWS S3 & CloudFront.

+The data the app consumes comes from the [developer.marvel.com](https://developer.marvel.com) publicly available API.
+All data is thus copyright to Marvel.

 ## INTERACTING WITH THE DEMO

 1. Navigate to [demo.planetmarvel.net](https://demo.planetmarvel.net)
-2. Login with `bwayne@batcave.io` and password `iamironman` (someone is spying in from the other superhero multiverse, with some envy.)
+2. Login with `bwayne@batcave.io` and password `iamironman` (someone is spying in from the other superhero multiverse, with some envy).
 3. Navigate to `Comics` on the NavBar.
 4. Search for any Marvel super hero.
 Iron Man.
 Captain America.
 Hulk.
 Thor.
 Spider-Man.
 5. Scroll thru results.
 Click on any Comic card, should navigate to the comics details page.